-A client wishing to be assessed against the Sustainable Eel Standard shall initially contact a relevant Certification Body.
+A client wishing to be assessed against the standard shall initially contact a relevant Certification Body.
 At this point the Certification Body shall send the client the following;

-- The Sustainable Eel Standard (current version) - An Application Form which shall specify: - \circ $\;$ The client's name and address $\;$ - \circ $\;$ Whether they have been certified against any part of the standard previously - A brief description of the client's business - \circ $\;$ The Components against which they wish to be certified - o What evidence is required to be sent pertaining to Component 1 of the Standard
+- The SEG Standard (current version) - An Application Form which shall specify: - The client's name and address - \circ Whether they have been certified against any part of the standard previously - A brief description of the client's business - \circ $\;$ The Components against which they wish to be certified - \circ $\;$ What evidence is required to be sent pertaining to Component 1 of the Standard

-Upon receipt of a completed application form the Certification Body (CB) shall determine whether the client is suitable for certification against the Sustainable Eel Standard.
+Upon receipt of a completed application form the Certification Body (CB) shall determine whether the client is suitable for certification against the SEG Standard.
 Should the initial application assessment be positive the Client shall be sent a contract determining the cost of the audit and setting out the terms and conditions for completion of the audit.
 This contract should also clearly state the Components against which the client shall be audited.